Mayssa-Ayachi/Projet_Curious_Astro/README.md

 # Description
-It's a serious 3D game developed with Unity in C#, that helps those curious about the field of astronomy to expand their knowledge and improve their knowledge while being in an original concept.
+It's a serious 3D game developed with Unity in C#, that helps those who are curious about astronomy to expand their knowledge while being in an original concept.